Building your site manually is a recipe for underperformance and frustration. It’s time to automate your blog.

 When you chat with someone and want to schedule a quick sit down, you just say “/amy schedule a meeting for this week.”
 Then Amy will go through both of your calendars and schedule a meeting at the right time.

-In a world where voice recognition devices like Alexa or Google Home already play an essential role, it’s only a matter of time when people will start moving away from the keyboard.
+In a world where voice recognition devices like Alexa or Google Home already play an essential role, it’s only a matter of time before people will start moving away from the keyboard.

 Nowadays, if you have an office where you can hide behind closed doors, you can use dictation software to maximize your productivity.